-To be appointed as a Teaching Assistant, graduate students who are not native speakers of English are required (as stated in Graduate School Memo 15): (1) to demonstrate proficiency in spoken English, and (2) to participate in CTL’s International TA Program.
+To be appointed as a Teaching Assistant, graduate students who are not native speakers of English are required (as stated in Graduate School Memo 15): (1) to demonstrate proficiency in spoken English and (2) to participate in CTL’s International TA Program.

-1. Demonstrating Proficiency in Spoken English
+1. Demonstrating proficiency in spoken English

 To demonstrate proficiency in spoken English, most graduate students submit either a score of at least 26 on the speaking portion of the TOEFLiBT or a score of at least 65 on the Versant English Test.
 (For information about other tests that are accepted, see Graduate School Memo 15).